-In each case, the determination of suitability shall be based on an independent compliance assessor's results and recommendations.
-The compliance assessor shall be independent from the entity being audited.
+The determination of suitability shall be based on an independent compliance assessor's results and recommendations.
+The compliance assessor shall be independent from Lockheed Martin's Enterprise PKI organization.
 The compliance assessor must not be the author of the subject CertPS.
 (See Section 8 for complete assessor requirements).

-1.5.4 Certification Practice Statement (CertPS) Approval Procedures lifecycle management.
+1.5.4 Certification Practice Statement (CertPS) Approval Procedures

+The term CPS is defined in the Internet X.509 Public Key Infrastructure Certificate Policy and Certificate Practices Framework as: "A statement of the practices, which a Certification Authority employs in issuing certificates."
+It is a comprehensive description of such details as the precise implementation of service offerings and detailed procedures of certificate lifecycle management.
 It shall be more detailed than the corresponding certificate policy described above.
 The Lockheed Martin Certification Practice Statement (CertPS), which is contained in a separate document published by the Operational Authority and approved by the LM PMA, specifies how this CP and any AGREEMENTS that the LM PMA has approved will be implemented to ensure compliance with their provisions.